Machine Learning, Stream Processing, Real-Time Analytics, Apache Kafka, Apache Flink

 Streaming Architecture for ML Inference

 Apache Flink excels at stateful stream processing, which is crucial for feature engineering.
-Many ML models require aggregated features—a user's average purchase amount over 30 days, or the standard deviation of sensor readings in the last hour.
+Many ML models require aggregated features, a user's average purchase amount over 30 days, or the standard deviation of sensor readings in the last hour.
 Flink can compute these features in real-time using windowing and state management, joining streaming data with reference tables to create complete feature vectors for inference.
+For deep dive into Flink's capabilities, see What is Apache Flink: Stateful Stream Processing.
+Feature enrichment patterns are covered extensively in Stream Joins and Enrichment Patterns.

 Feature stores bridge the gap between offline training and online inference.
-Systems like Feast or Tecton store pre-computed features that can be retrieved with low latency during inference.
-Features calculated during training must match those available at inference time—a challenge known as train-serve skew.
+Systems like Feast, Tecton, Feathr, Featureform, and Hopsworks store pre-computed features that can be retrieved with low latency during inference.
+Features calculated during training must match those available at inference time, a challenge known as train-serve skew.
+For example, if you train a fraud model using the last 90 days of transaction history but only compute 30-day aggregates at inference time, your predictions will be inconsistent and less accurate.
+Feature stores help enforce consistency by serving the exact same feature definitions for both training and inference.

 Implementation Patterns and Frameworks